 The work of a Team is driven by a Backlog, which is "a list of Work Items that represents everything that anyone interested in the Team's Results or Process has thought is needed or would be a good idea."
 The Backlog is always a living document, and contains Work Items the Team might do, or Results (Deliverables) Stakeholders might want.
-There are several different parts of the Backlog, and I will discuss them below Figure 6.
+There are several different parts of the Backlog, as we can see in Figure 6.